Arcainex/The-Apocalypse-Project/README.md

 The Apocalypse Project requires IPL's in order to be 100% functional.

-Simply drag all the folders into "Scripts" folder and do the following ensure DeadOrAlive ensure DeadOrAlive2 ensure DeadOrAlive3 ensure DeadOrAlive4 ensure DeadOrAlive5 ensure thefallofthebridge ensure nw_mine ensure PaletoBay ensure Road
+Simply drag all the folders into "Scripts" folder and do the following ensure assets_map ensure assets_map2 ensure assets_map3 ensure postapo_interior